hrohil/rmfGenderClassifier/README.md

 # Rate My Professor Gender Classifier

 This project looks to explore how the writing and wording of comments (with pronouns removed) on ratemyprofessor.com (RMP) can be used to determine the professor's gender.
+The classification algorithms used are Naive Bayes, Rocchio Algorithm, and K-Nearest Neighbor

  This project consists of the following programs and data files:
 ### Programs for acquiring data, processing, and classification ###
 * a webcrawler that crawls RMP pages for 21 universities and outputs to one file
     * commentCrawler.py